turris-cz/sentinel-sview/README.md

 | 3mo   | 2d     | ~45   | 1d        | daily            |
 | 1y    | 1w     | ~52   | 1d        | daily            |

+### Aggregation tasks

+Sview is able to maintain different tables with different data precision.
+To achieve this, sview runs periodic task to aggregate data and move them between these tables.
+Currently, there are 3 main aggregation tasks - each for one precision, also called *aggregation period*.
+The mechanism is very similar to caching resources.
+It means that every aggregation period (e.g. every hour) a task is deployed which aggregates the last period (hour) from higher precision (quarterly) to lower precision (hourly) and moves it to proper table (one of `*_hourly` tables, e.g. `ports_hourly`).

+Like in case of resources, *aggragation timeouts* are used to keep knowledge whether is is the right time to run an aggregation task.
+When aggregation timeout expires the task is triggered.

 ## Flask commands

 Flask provides user-friendly command line interface.
 Using this interface a bunch